 Governments commonly enter into special arrangements with each other to provide or obtain needed services.
 A common type of such an arrangement is a joint venture.
 In addition to joint ventures, governments also enter into contracts to plan for and address certain activities for their mutual benefits; i.e., a jointly governed organization.
-The District has one of the latter of these relationships:
+The District has one jointly governed organization: